IMPACT ON CAMPUS AND BEYOND

 - dozens have served in AmeriCorps, Teach For America, or Peace Corps after graduation

-- nearly two-thirds have returned to live and serve in their home communities
+- over two-thirds have returned to live and serve in their home communities

 A FABRIC OF LEADERSHIP FOR COMMUNITIES